crowsonkb/k-diffusion/README.md

 1. Model depth for each level of the hierarchy is specified by the `"depths"` config key, like `"depths": [2, 2, 4]`.
 This constructs a model with two transformer layers at the first level (4x4 patches), followed by two at the second level (8x8 patches), followed by four at the highest level (16x16 patches), followed by two more at the second level, followed by two more at the first level.

 1. Model width for each level of the hierarchy is specified by the `"widths"` config key, like `"widths": [192, 384, 768]`.
-The widths must be multiples of the attention head dimension, which is 64.
+The widths must be multiples of the attention head dimension.

 1. The self-attention mechanism for each level of the hierarchy is specified by the `"self_attns"` config key, like: